Yeon Woo-jin: 2014–present: Leading roles and rising popularity

 This was followed by leading roles in two romantic comedy series: as a commitment-phobic plastic surgeon in Marriage, Not Dating (2014) and as a vengeful office manager-turned-attorney in Divorce Lawyer in Love (2015).

 In 2017, he starred in the tvN romance comedy drama Introverted Boss.
 He then starred in historical melodrama Queen for Seven Days as well as legal drama Judge vs. Judge.

 In 2018, Yeon starred in the medical exorcism drama Priest.

 In 2019, Yeon was cast in the music romance drama I Wanna Hear Your Song.

 In 2022, Yeon appeared in romantic drama film, Serve the People written and directed by Jang Cheol-soo opposite Ji An.
 The film based on the eponymous novel by Yan Lianke, drew wide attention and Yeon was praised for his performance as a model soldier.
 Later in March 2022, Yeon confirmed that on the 10th of Yeon Woo-jin's official Japanese website, an announcement was posted under the heading 'About the schedule of the 2022 visit to Japan event'.
-They held fan meetings in Tokyo on August 11 and Osaka on August 13.
+He held fan meetings in Tokyo on August 11 and Osaka on August 13.